tomgutt/leanix-custom-report-docs/docs/get-started/vite-plugin.md

 A Vite plugin for developing LeanIX Custom Reports.

+Note: This guide is only for existing Vite projects.
+If you are starting a new project, use the scaffolding tool instead and follow the fresh-start guide: `../get-started/fresh-start.md`.

 ## Get Started

 1. Install vite and this plugin with your favorite package manager, here use npm as example: